 The goal of treatment is to control or prevent epileptic seizures.
 Treatment is fully or partially successful in about 80% of patients.
 Medication is generally the most successful way to treat and manage epilepsy.
-Lifestyle changes and other treatments are also used.
+Lifestyle changes and other treatments, like a ketogenic diet, are also considered.
 In some cases, surgery may be recommended.

 Copyright © Nucleus Medical Media, Inc.

 Treatment may involve the following:

 Epilepsy in adults.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T115086/Epilepsy-in-adults.
 Updated June 3, 2016.
 Accessed October 4, 2016.